dmlc/dgl/docs/source/guide/minibatch-edge.rst

     # Or equivalently:
     # datapipe = gb.NeighborSampler(datapipe, g, [10, 10])
     datapipe = datapipe.fetch_feature(feature, node_feature_keys=["feat"])
-    datapipe = datapipe.to_dgl()
     datapipe = datapipe.copy_to(device)
     dataloader = gb.DataLoader(datapipe, num_workers=0)

-Iterating over the DataLoader will yield :class:`~dgl.graphbolt.DGLMiniBatch` which contains a list of specially created graphs representing the computation dependencies on each layer.
-They are called *message flow graphs* (MFGs) in DGL.
+Iterating over the DataLoader will yield :class:`~dgl.graphbolt.MiniBatch` which contains a list of specially created graphs representing the computation dependencies on each layer.
+In order to train with DGL, you need to convert them to :class:`~dgl.graphbolt.DGLMiniBatch`.
+Then you can access the *message flow graphs* (MFGs).

 .. code:: python
     mini_batch = next(iter(dataloader))
+    mini_batch = mini_batch.to_dgl()
     print(mini_batch.blocks)

 .. note::